-So, you need a lawyer, for an elder law issue such as long-term care planning or guardianship, for estate planning, an employment matter, litigation, a personal injury, or your'e starting a new business.
+So, you need a lawyer, for an elder law issue such as long-term care planning or guardianship, for estate planning, an employment matter, litigation, a personal injury, or perhaps you're starting a new business.
 How do you find the right attorney for you?
-What's most important to you -- reputation, price, location, experience, age, ethnicity, religion?
+What's most important to you—reputation, price, location, experience, age, ethnicity, religion?
 There are a lot of lawyers out there and your choice can make all the difference between a good experience with successful results and a poor experience that does not help you reach your goals.

 So, here are some ideas on how to start:

 - Ask friends, family and professional advisors.
 Start by asking for referrals from people you trust, including family members, friends and other professionals, such as accountants, financial planners, and lawyers in other specialty areas.
 The best assurance that you will have a good experience and good results is by engaging an attorney who others have worked with successfully in the past.
 They will know whether the attorney responds to inquiries, explains legal matters coherently, and achieves favorable results efficiently and economically.
 We always say that good clients are great referral sources because they often know people similar to themselves.
 Likewise, the people you know likely value the same characteristics in professionals they work with that you do.
 Of course, it may be easier to ask around for an estate planning or elder law attorney than for a divorce lawyer if you don't want anyone to know there are issues in your marriage.